Jarmila Wolfe: 2011: Career best ranking

 Her next tournament was the Italian Open, where she opened up by defeating wildcard Corinna Dentoni and followed that up with a win against Bethanie Mattek-Sands.
 Her next opponent was world No. 6 and fourth seed, Li Na, and she lost in straight sets.
-In doubles, Groth partnered with Romanian Alexandra Dulgheru as an alternative.
-Their run ended in the semifinals against Chinese pair Peng Shuai and Zheng Jie.
-However, their best victory was in the quarterfinals where they upset top seed and world No. 1 doubles players Gisela Dulko and Flavia Pennetta in straight sets.
+In doubles, Groth partnered with Romanian Alexandra Dulgheru as an alternate.
+Their run ended in the semifinals against Chinese pair of Peng Shuai and Zheng Jie.
+However, their best victory was in the quarterfinals when they upset top seed and world No. 1 doubles players, Gisela Dulko and Flavia Pennetta, in straight sets.

 Gajdošová beat Virginie Razzano and Anabel Medina Garrigues in the French Open, where she was seeded 24th, but lost in three sets in the third round to Andrea Petkovic, the 15th seed.
 At the Wimbledon Championships, she defeated former top-20 player Alona Bondarenko.
 As the last Australian standing in the women's singles draw, she then beat Andrea Hlaváčková to reach the third round, but lost against world No. 1, Caroline Wozniacki.
 She then went on a five-match losing streak: losing in first rounds at the Gastein Ladies Open, Mercury Insurance Open in Carlsbad, Canadian Open in Toronto, the Western & Southern Open in Cincinnati, and at the Texas Tennis Open.
 She broke her losing streak at the US Open; although hitting 57 unforced errors, she did hit 29 winners, and it was enough to defeat Iveta Benešová.
-In the second round she was defeated by Vania King.
+However, in the second round she was defeated by Vania King.

 Gajdošová's first tournament of the Asian swing was at the Guangzhou International Open where she was the defending champion.
 She reached the quarterfinals by defeating Han Xinyun and Mandy Minella.
 In the quarterfinal however, she lost to world No. 72, Magdaléna Rybáriková.
 Gajdosova then played in the Pan Pacific Open where in the first round she played world No. 55, Rebecca Marino, and won in three sets.
 She then played world No. 1, Caroline Wozniacki, going down in three sets.
 The next week she played at the China Open where she defeated world No. 29, Medina Garrigues, but again lost to Wozniacki, this time in straight sets.
 Her last tournament of the year was at the Japan Open where she lost in the second round.
 Gajdošová ended the year ranked world No. 33 in singles and No. 41 in doubles.